ChairImpSec/Dataset-EMFI-Coil-Evaluation/README.md

 - **`d`**: Low jitter delay (delay in $`d`\cdot 0.7$ ns after the trigger is raised by the control FPGA).

 ---

+## 💻 Implementation Files
+All target implementations are provided as RTL code in the `implementations` directory, along with a testbench that is compatible with all designs.

 ## 📄 Output Files